 The white on kraft print is simple and elegant, and the stencil style font adds an industrial and rustic feel to the brand.

 Dogwood coffee is a great example of consistent branding.
-Their coffee branding design, colours and motifs are echoed not just on their coffee packaging, but also on their website as you can see below:
+Their coffee branding design, colours and motifs are echoed not just on their coffee bean packaging, but also on their website as you can see below:

 Want to use the natural kraft texture in your brand?
 Checkout Packhelp's range of custom kraft packaging